 This blog series discusses the use of value management to develop and implement business initiatives (programs and projects) that are well aligned with the strategy, deliver benefits and are achievable.
-In this first blog I will discuss the concept of value and you can learn more about value at our Making Sense of Value event on 20th November.
+In this first blog I will discuss the concept of value.

 Value has become a key element of sustained competitive advantage, but not just the more traditional sense of financial or shareholder value anymore.
 Today’s business context requires transient strategies and successful change initiatives as an essential element of value realisation.
 Change initiatives can include programmes, projects, innovation and continuous improvement.
 But how can we make sense of their value for the stakeholders and measure their successful realisation beyond simple financial value?

 The concepts underlying value management were established by Lawrence (Larry) Miles when he developed Value Analysis and Value Engineering for General Electric in the late 1940s and early 1950s.
 Since then, many disciplines have stemmed from those initial concepts, for example: TQM (Total Quality Management); Lean Management; Value Management and others.

 Initially, value analysis was used to reduce purchasing costs of products by finding cheaper alternatives that would perform the same functions as the original, more expensive product.
 In the 1960s and 70s, Value Engineers defined value as a ratio between quality and cost, and later value managers defined it as the ratio between the satisfaction of the needs of the customer and the resources used to satisfy them.

 This value ratio is the basis for many business measures like the ROI (Return vs Investment); SWOT (Strengths and Weaknesses vs Opportunities and Threats); the project management’s scope and quality vs time and cost; or the programme management’s Alignment vs Achievability.
 To make sense of value, we must examine how value can be defined and mastered in every situation.

 Making sense of value